osrf/mbari_wec/docs/docs/theory.md

 where \(k\) is the current time step.

-Whenever the piston velocity is slow enough, the process is dominated by heat loss and modeled with Newton's Law of Cooling:
+Whenever the piston velocity is slow enough, the process is dominated by heat loss and modeled with Newton's Law of Cooling (using forward difference):

 $$ T_k = r\, \Delta t\, (T_{env} - T_{k-1}) + T_{k-1} $$